2013 Continuous Gutter Parts Delivery Service for Local DIY

 Aluminum Funnel (as shown)

-Commonly for flat roof outlets, or a decorative funnel.
-Has a rim bent over the top edge for added strength.
+Commonly for flat roof outlets, or a decorative funnel to combine 2 downspouts into 1 downspout (as shown above).
+This has a rim bent over the top edge for added strength.
 Includes rivets, a pipe cleat, and SS mounting screws.
-Specify color.
+Please specify color for aluminum.

 Measurements for 2X3 DSP: